nathom/nathom.github.io/content/blog/mnist/index.md

 ## Conclusion

-I hope you guys enjoy messing around with the app.
+I hope you all enjoy playing around with the app.
 If you have any questions or feedback, feel free to leave a comment below.